 Home to an incredible Incan legacy, Cusco has some of the richest heritage in Latin America and is a UNESCO World Heritage Site.

-The tour will include visits to Cusco Plaza as well as Qoricancha, the temple of the sun.
-Head just out of town to the ruins of Sacsayhuaman, where you can see some of the finest examples of Inca stonework and construction.
-Later explore Tambomachay Archeological Complex.

-In the evening, enjoy a Peruvian dinner and folklore dance show.
+The tour will include visits to the Plaza de Armas, once the heart of the Incan capital of Huacaypata; and Qoricancha, the temple of the sun.
+Head just out of town to the ruins of Sacsayhuaman and Puka Pukara, the 'Red Fortess'.
+This day is at altitude.
+In the afternoon, you will have the option to take part in a chocolate-making tour, followed by a Peruvian dinner and folklore dance show.